olaurino/mapping-vodml/004-normative.md

 -   References to VO-DML elements will be capitalized and in **bold face**,
 -   using their VO-DML/XSD type definitions.
 E.g. **ObjectType**, **Attribute**.

--   Some mapping solutions require a reference to a GROUP defined elsewhere in the same VOTable.
-We refer to such a construct as a “GROUPref”, which is not an element of the current VOTable standard (v1.3).
-It refers to a GROUP with a `@ref` attribute, which must *always* identify another GROUP in the same document.
-The target GROUP must have an `@id` attribute.
-In cases where this is important we will indicate that this combination is to be interpreted as a “GROUPref”, including the quotes.

 The following list defines some shorthand phrases (underlined), which we use in the descriptions below: